-Any feedback is greatly appreciated.
-General comments, errors found in the text, and any suggestions about how to improve the documentation is welcome at <documentation@balabit.com>.
+Any feedback is greatly appreciated, especially on what else this document should cover.
+General comments, errors found in the text, and any suggestions about how to improve the documentation is welcome at documentation@balabit.com.

 6.3.
 Acknowledgments

 BalaBit would like to express its gratitude to the syslog-ng users and the syslog-ng community for their invaluable help and support, including the community members listed at syslog-ng Community Page.